Schinzel/wise-crowd-data-generator/TASK Phase 3.md

-# WiseCrowd Data Generator - Phase 3: Data Generators
+# WiseCrowd Data Generator - Phase 3: Asset Pipeline

 # The purpose
 The purpose of this document is to describe the problem and the solution to an AI that then can do the changes.